apache/iceberg/site/docs/spark.md

 ### Rollback to Timestamp Procedure

-A procedure that rollbacks a table to a certain point in time.
+A procedure that rolls a table back to a certain point in time.

 **Note** this procedure invalidates all cached Spark plans that reference the affected table.